robinvanleeuwen/check-website.py/README.md

 ## Setup as service

-You can run this utility on the terminal directly or integrate it in a systemd service and run it in a screen:
+The script could be (re)written as a daemon and logging to a logfile, but for simplicity you can run this utility on the terminal directly or integrate it in a systemd service and run it in a screen:

     /lib/systemd/system/check-website.service